How to make a standing gnome

 Wooden Dowels

 If you purchase your wooden dowels at a home renovations store, like Home Depot or Lowes, have them cut before leaving the store.
-Most Home reno stores have a free cutting service.
+Most Home Reno stores have a tree-cutting service.

 The sock should be thick and stretchy and large enough to fit over your styrofoam ball.